 The planning for the event began as early as 1966, when Congress established the American Revolutionary Bicentennial Commission (ARBC).
-In 1972, when ties between the agency and the administration of Richard Nixon came to light many called to replace the commission, leading to Congress to establish the American Revolution Bicentennial Administration (ARBA) in 1973.
+In 1972, when ties between the agency and the administration of Richard Nixon came to light, many called to replace the commission leading Congress to establish the American Revolution Bicentennial Administration (ARBA) in 1973.

 With no grand event, the national committee focused on supporting local celebration.
 Communities registered their projects and, if approved, could display the official tricolored star logo that represented the bicentennial.
 ARBA catalogued over 66,000 events.
 Corporate sponsorship made possible for two American Freedom Trains containing artifacts of American History, a covered-wagon train would make stops in all fifty states.
 Souvenirs such as ashtrays, belt buckles and teddy bears that recited the Pledge of Allegiance were sold to commemorate the event.

-The national celebrations would culminate during the Fourth of July weekend in 1976.
+The national celebrations culminated during the Fourth of July weekend in 1976.
 Sixteen tall-masted ships traveled to New York harbor for a naval review.
-In Washington, D.C., celebrates ate from the world’s largest birthday cake.
-Other local celebrations held parades, rang bells, covered water towers and fire hydrants with red, white, and blue.
-Bicentennial events would continue after the fourth of July and even after 1976.
+In Washington, D.C., participants ate from the world’s largest birthday cake.
+Other local celebrations held parades, rang bells, or covered water towers and fire hydrants with red, white, and blue.
+Bicentennial events continued after the fourth of July and even after 1976.
 World leaders and royalty visited the United States and gave bicentennial gifts.